Bobidium/GroupTheory/6. Category Theory Basics/Basics of Categories.md

 >I_B \circ f = f,\; \; \; \; \;  g \circ I_B = g
 >$$

-A few remarks are worth mentions
+A few remarks are worth mentioning:

 >[!warning] Remark
 >1.
 The objects form a *class*, which is wider than the notion of sets precisely because we need the class of all sets to be a category (see below).
 There is no "set" of all sets, as this would cause Russel's paradox.
 The same problem does not occur with the maps between sets: the collection of all possible maps from a set A to $B$ DOES form a set, for reasons beyond the scope of group theory.
 Thus, we may restrict $\text{Hom}(A, B)$ to a set.